chuangw6/COMP90041_Tutorial/README.md

 This repository contains tutorial slides of the course [COMP90041](https://handbook.unimelb.edu.au/2019/subjects/comp90041) Semester2 2019 given by Dr Thomas Christy at [University of Melbourne](https://www.unimelb.edu.au/).
 ### **Author**
 ---
-Chuang Wang, tutor for COMP90041 Semester2 2019\
+The slides are developed by Chuang Wang, tutor for COMP90041 Semester2 2019\
 Chuang Wang LinkedIn:www.linkedin.com/in/chuangw
 ### **Course Info**
 ---